huzaifaalmesbah/user-first-kit/readme.txt

 = How do I use this plugin? =

-After activating the plugin, go to the 'UFE' menu in your WordPress dashboard.
+After activating the plugin, go to the 'Tools' menu in your WordPress dashboard then click "User First Kit".
 There you can choose to set your permalink structure, remove default plugins, remove default themes and remove default page and post.
 Make sure to carefully review and backup your website before performing removal actions.

 = Can I undo the removal of default content? =